 Application & Fees

-The fee for the 2022 seminar was $2,050 and included payment of the seminar, course materials, some meals and networking activities.
-The application fee did not include the optional CME fee, travel, or hotel accommodations.
+The 2023 fee is $2,150 and includes the seminar, course materials, some meals, and networking activities.
+The application fee does not include the optional CME fee, travel, or hotel accommodations.

 Upon completion of the seminar, participants will be able to: